2ptO/coursera-ml/Deep Learning/Course Notes.md

 * Inspired from brain science.. background in Physiology and Physics.. then some psycology..then carpentry.. then AI
 * Co-invented back propagation algorithm
 * Graph representation <--> Feature vector
-* Boltzman machine - Geoffrey considers this as his best - Restrcited Boltzman machine
+* Boltzman machine - Geoffrey considers this as his best - Restricted Boltzman machine
 * Deep Belief Nets
 * ReLU - somewhat equivalent to stacked logistic units
 * Backprop and Brain - Geoffrey is working on a paper..is brain really using backprop? referred to brain plasticity in connection to how brain learns